salmenkhelifi1/ADAPTIFIT/adaptifit/API_DOCUMENTATION.md

 ### `PUT /api/calendar/:date`

-Marks a calendar entry for a specific date as complete or incomplete.
+Marks a calendar entry for a specific date as complete or incomplete, and updates the list of completed meals.

 **Authentication:** JWT Token required.